 If you see a person looking red, green, or grey in the face, you immediately know something’s wrong.
-The same goes for a chicken, but it’s their combs that give the game away.
+The same goes for a chicken, but their combs give the game away.
 The wattles may also change color, but the comb gives us the best indication of a chicken’s health feeling.

 When a chicken’s comb starts looking paler than usual or turns a different color, it often means there’s something’s amiss.